This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Pranayama: Step by Step for Newbies

-In the previous blog, we discussed the when, where, how and why of pranayama.
+In the previous blog, we discussed when, where, how, and why pranayama.
 We also had an insight on how to perform ‘Sahita’ pranayama.

 Breathe 'IN' and Breathe 'OUT'